vivaria/edisonrul.ing/docs/source/cards/p/poison-fangs.md

 ### Card Rulings

-●You can't activate Barrel Behind the Door against the damage caused by Poison Fangs, since it is a Continuous Spell Card.
+*   You can't activate Barrel Behind the Door against the damage caused by Poison Fangs, since it is a Continuous Spell Card.